+- 7.1.
 The participants will be divided to groups generally consisting of 4 players.
 The number of groups will be a power of two, most likely 16.
-Some groups may exceptionally consist of 3 or 5 players in order to make the number of groups a power of two.

-In each group, everyone plays a match with everyone in turn (round robin).
+Some groups may exceptionally consist of 3 or 5 players in order to make the number of groups a power of two. - 7.2.
+In each group, everyone plays a match with everyone in turn (round robin). - 7.3.
 The distribution of the players over the groups will be made by a random draw, but the draw will be performed in such a way so as to avoid accumulation of very strong players in a single group as well as to avoid having more than two citizens of one and the same country in a single group.
-The draw procedure is described in Appendix B.
+The draw procedure is described in Appendix B. - 7.4.
 Although no one gets eliminated in the group stage, the final rankings in each group are very important.
 First, as stated above, those who finish in the top 2 in their groups get an "additional life" for the next stage.
-Second, as explained in the next section, the exact places achieved in each group by its participants are important for the pairing for the first round of the double elimination stage.

-The criteria to determine the final rankings in each group are as follows, in the following order:

-- 1. The number of won matches. - 2.
-The difference between the numbers of won and lost one-minute games. - 3.
+Second, as explained in the next section, the exact places achieved in each group by its participants are important for the pairing for the first round of the double elimination stage. - 7.5.
+The criteria to determine the final rankings in each group are as follows, in the following order: - 1.
+The number of won matches. - 2.
+The difference between the numbers of won and lost games. - 3.
 The result of the match between the players concerned.
 If there are more than two players in the same tie, then the criteria are: - 3.1.
 The number of won matches played between the players in the tie. - 3.2.
 The difference between the numbers of won and lost one-minute games between the players in the tie. - 4.
-Extra games as decided by us.
+Extra games as decided by us. - 7.6.
 The duration of the group stage is 3 weeks.

-A player may arrange and play his matches in any order he likes as long as he does not receive any messages from us instructing otherwise.
+7.7.
+Players may arrange and play their matches in any order they like as long as they do not receive any messages from us instructing otherwise.
 In rare cases we may send such messages, see Section 12.10 for details.